 Enroll in the Employee Fitness and Wellness Program and contribute a minimum of $5 per month to the Ohlone College Employee Fitness and Fitness Program.
-Please download the Employee Fitness and Wellness Program Registration Form (PDF) and submit it to Chris Warden.
+Please complete the Employee Fitness and Wellness Program Registration Form.

 There are three membership levels depending on the facilities you would like to access.
 Our Basic Plan entitles you to use of the Fitness Centers only.
 If you only want to swim, the Pool Only Plan is the plan for you.
 Access to the pool and the fitness centers is available with our Basic Plus Plan.

 Complete the Fitness Center Orientation.
 This is often offered during Flex Week.
 If you miss this orientation, contact the OEFWP Coordinator to arrange an orientation.
 (Note: If you enroll in PE-343 on the Fremont Campus or PE-344 and/or PE-342 on the Newark campus, you will satisfy this requirement.)